 WooCommmerce Marketing and SEO

-Marketing is vital aspect to cover in this woocommerce review.
+Marketing is a vital aspect to cover in this Woocommerce review.
 As regards SEO, WooCommerce gets its support from WordPress essential search engine tools.

 It means WooCommerce automatically generates titles and metadata for your search engine results.